PaulBenHill/cyclops/README.md

 ## Web server

-  After log processing the application will start a HTTP web server on 127.0.0.1:11227 by default.
+  After log processing the application will start a HTTP web server on http://127.0.0.1:11227 by default.
 Navigate to http://127.0.0.1:11227 to see an index page off all your processed log files.
 There will be four columns, date of the log file, player names that appear in the log, number of data points per summary, and the log file name.
+See below: Index.html

   Click on the date of the log to go to the details page.
 The summary page has each play session separated by tabs for the selected log file.
+See below: Summary.html

-  When you are done look at the data.
+  When you are done using the tool.
 Press Control-C in the command window to terminate the application.
 I plan to make this more user friendly in the future.

 ## Report Directory